-Nata de coco, also known as coconut gel, is a sweet and chewy jelly-like substance made from fermented coconut water.
-Originally from the Philippines, it has become a popular ingredient in desserts and drinks worldwide.
+Nata de coco (or coconut gel) is a sweet, chewy jelly-like substance made from fermented coconut water.
+Originally from the Philippines, it has gained popularity as an ingredient in desserts and drinks worldwide.

 Jump to: